-If you simply say, “Alexa, delete what I said today,” your Alexa-enabled device will delete your daily voice recordings.
+Step 1: If you simply say, “Alexa, delete what I said today,” your Alexa-enabled device will delete your daily voice recordings.

-To delete your archive, go into the Alexa app and select Settings > Alexa Account > History, and then go through and delete all of your past recordings.
+Step 1: Go into the Alexa app and select Settings > Alexa Account > History.

 Some users worry about a random creep hacking into their Echo and listening in on them, or even worse, they worry someone may be watching them through an Echo device that has a camera.
 You can minimize this risk by turning off your microphone if you don’t plan on using your Echo.

-You can turn off the camera on all Alexa devices by either using your voice (say, “Alexa, turn camera off”), or you can go to Settings > Device Options and then turn off the Enable Camera option.
+Step 2: Turn off the camera on all Alexa devices by either using your voice (say, “Alexa, turn camera off”), or you can go to Settings > Device Options and then turn off the Enable Camera option.

-In newer Echo models with screens, like the Echo Show 5, Amazon went an extra step and included a physical camera shutter that you can switch over the camera lens.
+In newer Echo models with screens, like the Echo Show 5, Amazon went an extra step and included a physical camera shutter that you can put over the camera lens.
 This was done to help assuage fears that digital privacy methods could be overwritten — and also because more new Echo devices were designed for more private areas, like the bedroom.

 Avoid placing your Echo near a window or in a location that's easily accessible from outside your home.
 In addition to reducing the risk of someone accessing your Echo from outside, this also reduces the risk of people outside of your home listening to your calls and other Alexa interactions.

 Change your wake word to a word you seldom (if ever) use in conversation.
 Also, make sure your wake word doesn't sound too similar to other words you frequently use in conversation.
 This way, if you have a friend named Alexis, Alexa doesn’t start recording your conversations when you say your friend's name.